Comprehensive Guide To Virtual Instruments

 One of the most interesting technologies on the horizon is physical modelling, or the ability to simulate the sound of an acoustic instrument entirely through code, without the use of audio samples.
 RAM requirements are cut down to a fraction of a sample library of comparable quality, and in some cases less processing power is required.
 Wallander Instruments has shown promise for many years, and some of their woodwinds and brass are nearly indistinguishable from real acoustic instruments.

 UJAM’s main focus since our start in 2009 has been to lower the music production industry’s barrier to entry.
 Most recently, we released a virtual acoustic, electric and metal bass guitar combination in Virtual Bassist 2 to simplify the process of writing bass lines tailored to any genre.
 As the technology becomes more accessible and creative possibilities continue to grow exponentially, we wanted to make software more accessible by taking some of the guesswork out of music theory and songwriting.
-If you’re curious to try it out for 30 days for free, you can download it here.
+If you’re curious, you can try it out for 30 days for free!

 At this point, you should have a clear idea of the possibilities offered by the new virtual instruments coming to market every year, and you can begin to see the endless opportunities offered by digital audio production.
 Nothing can ever replace the need for practice, creativity, and learning new skills, but there are more resources than ever to get you started.